 Goldman Sachs ETF Trust (the "Trust") is an open-end management investment company.
 The Trust is organized as a Delaware statutory trust and was established by an Agreement and Declaration of Trust dated December 16, 2009.
-The following series of the Trust are described in this SAI: Goldman Sachs ActiveBeta® Emerging Markets Equity ETF, Goldman Sachs ActiveBeta® Europe Equity ETF, Goldman Sachs ActiveBeta® International Equity ETF, Goldman Sachs ActiveBeta® Japan Equity ETF, Goldman Sachs ActiveBeta® U.S. Small Cap Equity ETF and Goldman Sachs ActiveBeta® World Low Vol Plus Equity ETF.
-Each Fund is passively-managed and seeks to track a specified index: Goldman Sachs ActiveBeta® Emerging Markets Equity Index, Goldman Sachs ActiveBeta® Europe Equity Index, Goldman Sachs ActiveBeta® International Equity Index, Goldman Sachs ActiveBeta® U.S. Large Cap Equity Index, Goldman Sachs ActiveBeta® U.S. Small Cap Equity Index, Goldman Sachs ActiveBeta® U.S. Small Cap Equity Index, respectively (each, an "Index" and collectively, the "Indexes").
+The following series of the Trust are described in this SAI: Goldman Sachs U.S. Large Cap Buffer 1 ETF, Goldman Sachs U.S. Large Cap Buffer 2 ETF and Goldman Sachs U.S. Large Cap Buffer 3 ETF.
+Each Fund is actively-managed and does not seek to track a specified index.